 Back in the Fifties and Sixties, my family sometimes dined at a Chinese restaurant called the Mandarin Inn, which was as well-known for its steaks as it was for its Chinese food.
 There were also several other popular Chinese restaurants on the north side of Indianapolis at that time, including Lotus Garden and Jong Mea.
 Can you provide any information about these establishments? ~ Ralph Drybrough, Tucson, Arizona

 The Mandarin Inn was located in the Ma-Co Building on the southeast corner of E. 38th Street and N. College Avenue.
-The original name of 38th Street was Maple Road, so the Art Deco building got its name from the first two letters of the intersecting streets, Ma and Co.
+The original name of 38th Street was Maple Road, so the Art Deco building got its name from the first two letters of the intersecting streets, Maple and College.
 The Ma-Co Building was the subject of a “Then and Now” article by Joan Hostetler back in 2011, which you can read by clicking here.

 The earliest city directory in which I could find the Mandarin Inn listed was the 1945 edition.
 According to that entry, the Mandarin Inn was operated by Harry K. June.
 The directory listing did not indicate whether he was the owner or a manager.
-In the early 1950s, the Mandarin Inn was managed by Daniel M. Lee, who later opened his own restaurant a couple of miles way, the Lotus Garden.
+In the early 1950s, the Mandarin Inn was managed by Daniel M. Lee, who later opened his own restaurant a couple of miles way, called the Lotus Garden.
 By the late 1950s, the Mandarin Inn had been purchased by Edward, Henry, and Paul Cheung.
-Others associated with the Mandarin Inn over the years were Stanley Cheung, Frank Young, Allen Wong, and Wong Man Ching.
+Other persons associated with the Mandarin Inn over the years were Stanley Cheung, Frank Young, Allen Wong, and Wong Man Ching.

 The elder Cheungs had previously operated a restaurant in the Stone Hotel, whose address was listed in Indianapolis city directories of the 1950s as being at 237 South McCrea Street.
 That address does not exist today, but it appears to have been located in the building now known as One Jackson Square.
-The current tenant on the first floor, which is where the Cheungs’ previous restaurant was located, is Ike & Jonesy’s.
+The current tenant on the first floor, where the Cheungs’ previous restaurant was located, is Ike & Jonesy’s.
 The Stone Hotel was originally called Hotel Spink, when it was built in 1924.

 The Mandarin Inn ceased operation in the late 1980s.
 The Ma-Co Building was demolished in about 1992, despite protests by people in the Mapleton-Fall Creek and Meridian-Kessler neighborhoods.
 The unique building was replaced by a typical, modern-day, freestanding Walgreens store.
-Coincidentally (or perhaps ironically), the Ma-Co Building’s primary tenant when it opened back in 1930 had been Walgreen Drugs.
+Coincidentally (or perhaps ironically), the Ma-Co Building’s primary tenant when it first opened back in 1930 had been Walgreen Drugs.

 Another popular Chinese restaurant that appeared mid-century was the Lotus Garden, which was located in the Town & Country Shopping Center.
 The restaurant had an address of 4424 Allisonville Road, but most people accessed it through the parking lot from the 4400 block of North Keystone Avenue.
 The land on which the shopping center was built was formerly owned by the Hammond family, whose Hammond’s Grove, a park that was adjacent to Fall Creek, was the subject of a previous HI Mailbag column in March.